drcarenhan/COMP90042_2024/README.md

 **Project Rules**

 You MUST follow the rules below.
 If not, your project submission will NOT be marked.
-1) You can use different types of sequence models, such as RNN, LSTM, Bi-LSTM, GRU, Bi-GRU, Transformer, even PLM or LLM, etc. However, you MUST NOT directly use the existing state-of-the-art (SOTA) architecture as it is but need to modify it and propose your own model.
-For example, you MUST NOT directly use the SOTA model (i.e. BERT) without any modification.
+1) You can use only the following models, including RNN, LSTM, Bi-LSTM, GRU, Bi-GRU, and Transformer.
+However, you MUST NOT directly use the existing state-of-the-art (SOTA) architecture as it is but need to modify it and propose your own model.
+For example, you MUST NOT directly use the SOTA model or Off-the-shelf code without any modification.

 2) You MUST NOT use any pretrained model weights or large language model weight from any sources, and MUST NOT fine-tune it; You can use pretrained language models or word embeddings.